AuriRex/GTFO_TheArchive/TheArchive.Essentials/Features.md

 ### Alt Tab Counter

-Counts the ammount of times that the game went out of focus.
+Counts the amount of times that the game went out of focus.
 (ALT + TAB)

-### Copy Lobby ID Format

-Customize copied lobby code from the 'Copy Lobby ID'-Button on the loadout and settings screens with a custom format.

 ### Mute Speak - `[R6-RL]`